Alkhattabaziz/Run-DeepSeekAI-Locally/README.md

 After finishing downloading and installing Docker, open it and keep it running on the background. (*No need to create an account*)

-Now it’s time to have a nicer UI to work with DeepSeek.
+Now it’s time to have a nicer UI to use with DeepSeek.
 We can install Open WebUI from their website: https://docs.openwebui.com/

-Then copy the first command and paste it on the terminal and run it.
-After that, open Docker and you will see a container with a port number which allows to open a web tab inside a browser offline.
+Copy the first command and paste it on the terminal and run it.
+After that, open Docker and you will see a container with a port number which allows to open a web tab inside a browser "offline".

 <img src="https://i.imgur.com/psn3ptd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Click on the port which will open the webpage and then you’ll need to sign up to be able to use the Open WebUI
+Click on the port which will open the webpage, and then you’ll need to sign up to be able to use the Open WebUI